 \subsection{Interpolation of subspaces}

 We recall in this subsection some interpolation results of subspaces.
 The first one is due to Ivanov and Kalton \cite{IK}.
-Lat $(X_0, X_1)$ be a Banach couple with $X_0\cap X_1$ dense in $X_0$, $X_1$.
+Let $(X_0, X_1)$ be a Banach couple with $X_0\cap X_1$ dense in $X_0$ and in $X_1$.
 Let $Y_0$ be a closed subspace of $X_0$ with codimension one.
 Setting for any $0 < \theta < 1$